hpcloud/cloudfoundry-jenkins/README.md

 Maven repository in the `lib` subfolder, with the shaded library already installed.
 This allows building the plugin in a single `mvn install` command.

-The command to install to the local Maven repository is:
+The command that was used to install the library to the local Maven repository is:

 ```
 mvn org.apache.maven.plugins:maven-install-plugin:2.5.1:install-file \